-Item 4 - Year Began Operation - Report the first year the operator or senior partner began to operate any part of this place on a continuous basis.
-If the operator returned to a place previously operated, report the year operations were resumed. operations were resumed.
+Item 4 - Year Began Operation - Report the first year the operator or senior partner began to operate any part of this place on a continuous bail of the operator returned to a place previously operated, report the year operations were resumed. ious basis.